 With your new interior door fitted perfectly into place, you are now ready to fix handles, latches and then finish your door if you wish to.
 You can find the next step by step guide here where we take a look at how to fit door furniture such as handles and latches.

 We have recently changed how the door swings in our living room due to a rearrange.
 Ever since the change, the door now sticks and scrapes on the floor.
 How can we resolve this issue?

 It sounds like you might need to plane or sand the door.
-We can assume the door is only slightly out at the bottom, so instead of taking the door off its hinges, use a piece of sandpaper (on top of a thin plank of wood), place it under the open door, and then open and close the door until the problem is solved.
+We can assume the door is only slightly out at the bottom, so instead of taking the door off its hinges, use a piece of sandpaper (on top of a thin plank of wood or cardboard), place it under the open door, and then open and close the door until the problem is solved.

 One of our interior doors swings open on its own; how do you stop this?

 Remove a hinge pin from the bottom of the door, bend it a little and reinstall.
 Bending the hinge pin should stop the door from swinging open on its own.

 I have recently had a new carpet fitted with thick underlay.
 As a result, to close the door takes some force.
 I am reluctant to trim the doors as they are really old.
 Is there anything else I can do?

 There are two solutions: 1) Remove the thick underlay in that section, or 2) Use rising butt hinges rather than normal butt hinges to give you that extra floor clearance.